Every Unschool Adventures trip is created with specific purposes in mind. Here’s what we’ll set out to accomplish:

 What’s the application process like, and when are payments due?

-Apply before the priority application deadline (September 14th) for your best chance of joining this trip!
-Immediately after the deadline, we will begin Skype interviews.
+After applying, we’ll set up a Skype interview with you.
 Read more here about preparing for an interview with us.
 Upon being offered a spot on the trip, you’ll have two weeks to submit the trip paperwork and a $1500 non-refundable security deposit to secure your place.
 The rest of the program fee is due 3 months prior to departure.

 Why is this trip more expensive than previous international trips?

 Because Europe is expensive!
 We’ve long avoided Europe as a destination due to its higher costs, but we finally decided that it was time to give Spain a chance.
 Due to higher average costs of housing, as well as the Spanish school, this trip is about $1000 more expensive than recent comparable Unschool Adventures international trips.
 We still consider our prices quite competitive with similar programs.